seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter CAPULET*

 **CAPULET**
-Come, stir, stir, stir! the second cock hath crow’d,
+Come, stir, stir, stir! the second cock hath crow'd,
-The curfew-bell hath rung, ’tis three o’clock:
+The curfew-bell hath rung, 'tis three o'clock:
 Look to the baked meats, good Angelica:
 Spare not for the cost.

 **Nurse**
 Go, you cot-quean, go,
-Get you to bed; faith, You’ll be sick to-morrow
+Get you to bed; faith, You'll be sick to-morrow
-For this night’s watching.
+For this night's watching.

 **CAPULET**
 No, not a whit: what!
-I have watch’d ere now
+I have watch'd ere now
-All night for lesser cause, and ne’er been sick.
+All night for lesser cause, and ne'er been sick.

 **LADY CAPULET**
 Ay, you have been a mouse-hunt in your time;